Skip to content

 Let’s examine the following program:

-// using threads
+// use of threads

 import java.io.*;